I’m 123 days late writing this post. I should have done it months, in fact, maybe years ago. I know I read the book when I was 8.

 It IS personal – What makes it hard is also what makes it work

 Writing content for a clear business or sales purpose like a website development roadmap or manual for a machine is hard work but relatively straightforward.
-It has a clear business goal and clinical purpose which can be divorced of personal ego or self.
-But content marketing is different – In an era where people are inundated with choice at the click of a button, your ideas and their ability to hold a reader’s interest BECOME the service with an analytics-driven scorecard that is hard to argue with!
+It has a clear business goal and clinical purpose which can be divorced from personal ego or self.
+But content marketing is different – In an era where people are inundated with choices at the click of a button, your ideas and their ability to hold a reader’s interest BECOME the service with an analytics-driven scorecard that is hard to argue with!
 For those who see this in black and white, it becomes truly personal and therefore immobilizing to a degree.
 Some are stuck at the first word, many others in the infinite iterations they pursue to get it “just right”.

 For strictly those who did not marry their childhood sweetheart

-The only problem is that the chances of getting it “right” are non-existent the first time around.
+The only problem is that the chances of getting it “right” is non-existent the first time around.
 It takes years of practice to be good at anything and writing a blog post that gets a million likes is no different.
 You have to write tens and maybe even hundreds before you strike a chord with your audience or conversely find a large enough audience to LIKE you.
 Kind of like dating, right? (except with the ignominy of a public failure record!)